alexandres/terashuf/README.md

 Pull requests are very welcome!

-- [ ] Rather than use fixed-length lines in the buffer which wastes memory, use variable-length lines such that all buffer memory is used.
+- [x] Rather than use fixed-length lines in the buffer which wastes memory, use variable-length lines such that all buffer memory is used.
 - [ ] Implement --help
 - [ ] Implement `shuf` interface so that terashuf becomes a drop-in replacement
+- [ ] Add benchmarks

 # License